phetsims/phet-info/doc/alternative-input-quick-start-guide.md

 focusable: true
 ```

-8. There may common-code UI components for which alternative input has not been implemented.
+8. There may be common-code UI components for which alternative input has not been implemented.
 And there may be PhET
    design patterns for which alternative-input behavior has not been designed.
 Identify lack of alternative-input
    support, and create GitHub issues.